 Capital Markets Union (CMU)

-The aim of the EU Capital Markets Union (CMU) is to create deeper and more integrated capital markets across the EU by reducing fragmentation in financial markets, diversifying financing sources, strengthening cross border capital flows and improving access to finance for businesses.
+The Capital Markets Union (CMU) will create deeper and more integrated capital markets across the EU by reducing fragmentation in financial markets, diversifying financing sources, strengthening cross border capital flows and improving access to finance for businesses.

 Our View on CMU

-- the removal of barriers to cross-border fund distribution within the EU;
+removal of remaining barriers to cross-border fund distribution within the EU.

-- developing an appropriate EU framework for loan origination and addressing barriers to lending for non-bank entities;
+development of an appropriate EU framework for loan origination and addressing barriers to lending for non-bank entities.